Government of Vermont: Municipal government

-Internally, Vermont's 254 municipalities comprise ten cities, 237 towns and five unincorporated gores, governed by guidelines set by the state statutes and constitution.
+The 255 geographic county subdivisions in Vermont comprise 242 municipalities with functioning town governments—five of these are inactive governmental entities.
+Additionally, five such divisions are cities.
+The three gores and one grant are nonfunctioning, nongovernmental county subdivisions.
 Towns govern themselves by direct citizen participation via town meeting.
 Between town meetings, town affairs are managed by a selectboard or a town manager.
 Additionally, an elected town clerk keeps track of the town's records, manages licenses, convenes civil boards, and runs elections.

 As in most of New England, any town that grows too large to be governed by a town meeting can opt for a city form with a mayor and city council.
 Towns and cities may also have town managers and mayors responsible for the management of municipal affairs.
 Cities also have a board of aldermen in place of a selectboard.

 There are three types of incorporated municipalities in Vermont, towns, cities and villages.
 As in the other New England states, towns are the basic unit of municipal government.
 Cities are independent of and equivalent to towns.
 Villages are included in towns but assume responsibility for some municipal services within their boundaries, usually water, sewage and sometimes local roads.
 Vermont is the only New England state with incorporated villages.

 As is the case in most of New England, nearly every square foot of the state is within the borders of an incorporated municipality; only a few hundred people live in the unincorporated gores.

 In 2010, as a result of a Homeland security grant for Operation Stonegarden, various local city police throughout the state were used to help patrol the Canada–US border area for illegal immigrants.
 The money was managed by the Vermont State Police.

 In most New England states, municipal governments derive all of their power from the state, though in practice the laws regarding their authority are so broadly construed that they have the form, if not the substance, of home rule.
 This is not the case in Vermont.
 Towns and cities in Vermont are subject to Dillon's Rule, which holds that municipal governments only have the powers that are expressly granted to them by Vermont or federal law, plus any powers that are necessarily implied by the express powers and any powers essential to the municipality's existence.
 Vermont is one of ten states that does not grant municipalities even limited home rule, and one of three "strict" Dillon's Rule states which impose particularly close limits on municipal power.